On April 1, 2019, the CHESTER project turned 1 year. We at the CHESTER project are very excited, as it has been a very eventful and productive year.

 CHESTER partners started defining, analysing and evaluating the requirements of the individual technologies that form the CHEST system; a high temperature heat pump (HT-HP), an organic Rankine cycle (ORC) and a thermal energy storage (TES), which consists of latent (LHTES) and sensible (SH-TES) heat thermal energy storage systems.
 The first project year set up the requirements and specifications for a comprehensive concept:

-- Seven case studies were conducted in order to define the user requirements and boundary conditions with a preliminary estimation of the potential CHEST concept benefit.
+- Seven case studies were assessed in order to define the user requirements and boundary conditions with a preliminary estimation of the potential CHEST benefit.

-- Requirements of the overall CHEST system have been defined.
+- Requirements of the overall CHEST system have also been identified.

 - The requirements of the individual technologies that form the CHEST system were defined, analysed and evaluated.